matthewvcarey1/postgreslog-2-sql/README.md

 `tail -f postgres.err | src/postgreslog2Sql.ts`

-## Requirments
+## Requirements

 node and typescript need to be installed.

-Before using it the first time you will need to run
+Before using it the first time you will need to run in the root folder of this project.

 `npm i`